 Covenant-less Ark

-In the VTXO page, we see that the VTXO tree relies on a covenant to make the transactions in the tree pre-determined.
-Ideally, we can use some kind of introspection primitive native to Bitcoin for this, like CTV or TXHASH.
-However, currently no introspection is available in Bitcoin, so we cannot use those.
+On the VTXO page, we see that the VTXO tree relies on a covenant to make the transactions in the tree pre-determined.
+Ideally, we can use some kind of introspection primitive native to bitcoin for this, like CTV or TXHASH.
+However, currently no introspection is available in bitcoin.

-On this page we will outline a variant of Ark, called clArk, that doesn’t need an introspection primitive and hence can be implemented on Bitcoin today.
+This page outlines a variant of Ark, called clArk, that doesn’t require an introspection primitive and can therefore be implemented on bitcoin today.

 Pre-Signed Transactions

-One way to simulate such a covenant is by using pre-signed transactions.
-We could call it a pseudo-covenant.
-If all parties that are affected by the covenant come together and create a big multi-sig address and then pre-sign the desired transactions using all-of-all, then we have a construction that works very similar to a covenant.
-Namely, the covenant can only be broken if all users come together again and sign another transaction, and any one user can force all other users to keep the covenant.
+One way to simulate such a covenant is by using pre-signed transactions, which can be referred to as a pseudo-covenant.
+If all parties that are affected by the covenant come together and create a multisig address and then pre-sign the desired transactions using an all-of-all signature scheme, then we have a construction that works very similarly to a covenant.
+The covenant can only be broken if all users come together again and sign another transaction, and any one user can force all other users to maintain the covenant.

 In the Ark VTXO tree, all affected users are all the owners of the VTXOs in the leaves.
 Hence, for a pseudo-covenant to be built, all of these users have to coordinate to pre-sign the entire VTXO tree.